top of page

 Some examples of accommodations include:

-• Sensory Needs: Neurodivergent individuals may be overstimulated in some situations and need items that will support them in tuning out or reducing this sensory information.
+• Sensory Needs: Neurodivergent individuals may be overstimulated in some situations.
 Use noise-canceling headphones, dim lighting, or sensory-safe spaces to manage overstimulation.
 Alternatively, some individuals may benefit from stimulation through music or fidget toys.

-• Emotional Regulation: When feeling dysregulated, it is difficult to get your nervous system to go back to normal.
-Implement relaxation techniques if feeling dysregulated, such as spending time in a quiet environment, naming the emotion to tame it, or engaging in enjoyable activities.
-Online therapy may also be of support for emotional dysregulation.
+• Emotional Regulation: Implement relaxation techniques if feeling dysregulated, such as spending time in a quiet environment, naming the emotion to tame it, engaging in enjoyable activities, or using online therapy.

 • Set boundaries: As a neurodivergent individual, you likely have fewer spoons (energy units) than individuals who are not neurodivergent.
 As a result, you may need to accommodate yourself by recognizing this and setting boundaries with yourself for how much you can handle.
 For instance, you may need to tell yourself that you can only complete 2 tasks, so anything that is beyond this needs to take a raincheck.